 Squash and fennel lasagne

-There are endless versions of veg lasagne and many of them are disappointing, being over-reliant on pulses and tomato sauce.
+There are endless versions of veg lasagne and many of them are disappointing.
 We think this unusual recipe is really special, proper comfort food and just what you need on a chilly autumn night: lots of earthy flavours, plenty of creamy béchamel sauce and a good dose of melting cheese.

 Preheat the oven to 180°C/Gas Mark 4.
 For the béchamel, heat the milk with the bay leaf, onion, celery and peppercorns until just below simmering.
 Remove from the heat and set aside to infuse.